jo-navera/zywave_EmailWithFilter/README.md

 **Bonus: Develop, pseudo code or describe in detail how to implement this function into an email messaging system.**

+## Endpoints
+- The email controller/endpoint isn't actually working. i.e. it's not sending emails.
+  - It has been included as a sample/pseudo code of how the filtering would be incorporated in a basic email implementation
+- The text filtering endpoints should be the one used for testing the functions asked in the requirements.

 ## Assumptions
 - Text filtering is only needed for email body
 - Text filtering is going to be processed by default (this can be set via a config in the future as necessary)